H&M Has Stopped Airbrushing Its Bikini Models – But Has It Gone Far Enough?

 You don't get a prize for putting women's stretch marks in a photo.
 You should be doing that anyway!
 They're still all thin and beautiful with perfect skin though, of course.https://t.co/XMO75xTQnV— Kathryn (@kathrynblack07) July 26, 2018

-Still, H&M has made some positive steps when it comes to size inclusion recently.
-The brand announced last month that it would be making its sizing bigger after years of customer complaints that its clothes were smaller than other fast-fashion items of the same size.
-It may not be a totally groundbreaking move, but hey, it's a start.
+But H&M has made some positive steps when it comes to size inclusion recently.
+The brand announced last month that it would be making its sizing bigger after years of customer complaints that its clothes were smaller than other high-street items of the same size.

+We eagerly await to see which high-street retailers will be next to buck the archaic airbrushing trend.

 Advertisement